You are here

 - Condensed CV, not to exceed two pages.
 The CV should be typed (and attached) or pasted into the form provided.

 - In addition, the student must arrange to have a confidential endorsement letter for the proposal from the student’s graduate advisor (or research director), on letterhead, submitted to the department.
 Consult with the department to determine if they would prefer to receive an electronic or hard copy from the author.
+(Only ONE letter of recommendation.)
 Also, the student should contact the department to ensure it has arrived in time.

 Awards will be made on the basis of scholarly merit and are subject to available funding.